Anthony Davis NBA Playoffs Player Props: Lakers vs. Warriors

 Anthony Davis Insights vs. the Warriors

-- Conceding 117.1 points per game, the Warriors are the 21st-ranked team in the league on defense.
+- The Warriors are the 21st-best defensive squad in the league, allowing 117.1 points per game.

-- On the boards, the Warriors are ranked 15th in the NBA, conceding 43.3 rebounds per contest.
+- On the glass, the Warriors are 15th in the NBA, conceding 43.3 rebounds per game.

-- Allowing 25.7 assists per contest, the Warriors are the 15th-ranked squad in the NBA.
+- Looking at assists, the Warriors are ranked 15th in the NBA, giving up 25.7 per contest.

-- Giving up 12.9 made 3-pointers per contest, the Warriors are the 23rd-ranked team in the league.
+- Looking at 3-pointers, the Warriors are ranked 23rd in the NBA, allowing 12.9 makes per game.

 Anthony Davis vs. the Warriors